-But did you also know that it is against the law to let fruits or berries accumulate to the point that it attracts dangerous wildlife?
-Or that you can’t have a bird feeder outside between April 1 – November 30?
+But did you also know that it is against the law to let fruit or berries accumulate on trees, bushes, or the ground?
+Or that you can’t hang a bird feeder between April 1 – November 30?
 Fines can range between $250 - $10,000.
-More details can be found in the bylaw here: https://canmore.ca/documents/bylaws/1558-wildlife-attractant-2017-10
+The Wildlife Attractant Bylaw is designed to increase public safety, reduce negative human-wildlife interactions, reduce nuisances caused by wildlife entering the community, and enables our peace officers to address these issues if and when they arise.
+The bylaw can be found here: https://canmore.ca/documents/bylaws/1558-wildlife-attractant-2017-10

 In addition, many people are unaware that pet food and BBQs can also attract wildlife.
 Consider feeding your pets and storing pet food indoors.
 Keep your BBQ clean and take drip pans inside.